vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ## Service Plugin

+Service plugin serves for modifying webpack config, creating new vue-cli service commands or changing existing commands (such as `serve` and `build`).

 Service plugins are loaded automatically when a Service instance is created - i.e. every time the `vue-cli-service` command is invoked inside a project.
 It's located in the `index.js` file in CLI plugin root folder.

 A service plugin should export a function which receives two arguments: